-- Policies DM5 and DM12 would aid in allowing people to pursue active travel whilst maintain the accessibility of places.
+Policies DM5 and DM12 would aid in allowing people to pursue active travel whilst maintain the accessibility of places.
 Policy DM5 would ensure that the parking needs of residents is satisfied without compromising the pedestrian experience.
+These policies are therefore cumulatively assessed as having a significant positive effect against transport (SA Objective 13).

-These policies are therefore scored as having a significant positive effect against transport (SA Objective 13). - Policy DM5 would ensure new development, including community and health development, would have sufficient parking facilities to make such development accessible for all.
+The policies are assessed as having a significant positive effect on healthy communities (SA Objective 14).
+Policy DM5 would ensure new development, including community and health development, would have sufficient parking facilities to make such development accessible for all.
 Policy DM7 would ensure new development within the area is safer and leads to the creation of safe, crime reducing spaces.
 Policies DM17 and DM18 would ensure new development would only have acceptable noise and lighting effects on their surroundings, leading to the creation of better spaces for residents and communities.
-These policies therefore scored as having a significant positive effect on healthy communities (SA Objective 14).